-Normal swelling can be a nuisance and contribute to fatigue at the end of the day, especially tired legs and feet.
+Normal swelling during pregnancy can be a nuisance and contribute to fatigue at the end of the day, especially tired legs and feet.
 Try these tips:

 - Elevate swollen feet for an hour, especially at the end of the day; this should diminish swelling during pregnancy a bit.

 - Elevate your feet on a stool during the day and on a pillow at night.